MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 If you have additional **imperative** scripts like post configuration, custom script extension, and DSC.
 I emphasize to first unit test scripts and Mock any Az calls.

-As the goal of the test is not to test the implementation of the provided commands like `Get-AzResource`, but to test whether the logic and flow of execution of the custom code are doing what is expected.
+As the goal of the test is not to test the implementation of the provided commands like `Get-AzResource`, but to test whether the logic and flow of execution of the custom code is like expected.

 Assert your mocks and validate if functions are called as expected.
 Only after the unit is tested write an integration test to validate against the outside world.